-He seized power in his forties but he perceived China rather than Mongolia as the key to empire.
+He seized power in his forties but perceived China rather than Mongolia as the key to the empire.
 He was very interested in the culture of the Chinese and studied Buddhism and Confucianism, the philosophies of Ancient China.

 When Kublai was in his thirties, his older brother Mongke became Khan of the Mongol Empire.

-Mongke promoted Kublai to the ruler of Northern China and a few years later, he asked him to attack and conquer southern China and the Song Dynasty.
+Mongke promoted Kublai to the ruler of Northern China, and a few years later, he asked him to attack and conquer southern China and the Song Dynasty.

-In March, 1271, Kublai established the Yuan Dynasty (1271-1368) and proclaimed himself the emperor, later called Yuan Shizu.
-Afterwards, he strengthened his reign in the northern area and defeated the Southern Song Dynasty (1127-1129).
+In March 1271, Kublai established the Yuan Dynasty (1271-1368) and proclaimed himself the emperor, later called Yuan Shizu.
+Afterward, he strengthened his reign in the northern area and defeated the Southern Song Dynasty (1127-1129).
 He made his capital in what is now Beijing.

-For the first time in China's history, all of China was under the rule of foreign power.
+For the first time in China's history, all of China was under the rule of a foreign power.